ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

 *  Musics Options
     * also allow user to change music with a new music tool bar.
     * pause and start music.
-* Update Instruction
 * Update Readme.md

+## Current Issues
 * Inverse mode + random control
     * Don't allow both to be on at the on at the same time.
-* Solve feature doesn't work after loading a new game.

-## Current Issues
+* Update Instruction

 ## Completed Issues
 *  Arrow Keys in Inverse Mode